Okay. That’s a corny title. But food from this part of the world offers something everyone will like.

 Watch this cook make musakhan

 No one really knows where this football-shaped, fried delight originated.
 Virtually all Arabs eat it and put their special touch on it depending on which country it is made in.
-It is light and filling and often is eaten as a dish in mezzeh, the table spread with appetizer bowls.
+It is light and filling and often is eaten as a dish in mezzeh, the table full of appetizers bowls.

 Let’s change things up a little and look at an extremely popular dessert.
 The ingredients are: